I have written many, many times about the importance of accepting ourselves as athletes, as runners, as triathletes.

 Am I a swimmer?
 Am I a swimmer?
 Well, I just swam… so that makes me a swimmer…

-And my Doubt Bitch (aka, Gladys) goes on, inside my head: I am a swimmer.
+And my Doubt Beeyotch goes on, inside my head: I am a swimmer.
 But wait.
 Actually, I am more than just a swimmer.
 I am a triathlete.
 I do three sports!
 Three!
 Right, but I don’t look like it.
 Oh geez.
 I hate this question.

 I may have taken entirely too long to answer.